-2.6 Combining E-ACSL with Other Plug-ins
+2.5 Combining E-ACSL with Other Plug-ins

-As the E-ACSL plug-in generates a new FRAMA-C project, it is easy to run any plug-in on the generated program, either in the same FRAMA-C session (thanks to the option -then or through the GUI), or in another one.
+As the E-ACSL plug-in generates a new Frama-C project, it is easy to run any plug-in on the generated program, either in the same Frama-C session (thanks to the option -then or through the GUI), or in another one.
 The only issue might be that, depending on the plug-in, the analysis may be imperfect if the generated program uses GMP or the dedicated memory library: both make intensive use of dynamic structures which are usually difficult to handle by analysis tools.

 Another way to combine E-ACSL with other plug-ins is to run E-ACSL last.
 For instance, the RTE plug-in [7] may be used to generate annotations corresponding to runtime errors.
-Then the E-ACSL plug-in may generate an instrumented program to verify that there are no such runtime errors during the execution of the program.